Body image activists promote a message of acceptance and self-love.

 The message is optimistic and uplifting, but it carries with it several possible negative consequences.

-Two of these concerns are the “healthy obesity” and “fat but fit” monikers that researchers say do overweight and obese individuals a disservice for their health and future.
+Two of these concerns are the “healthy obesity ” and “fat but fit” monikers that researchers say do overweight and obese individuals a disservice for their health and future.

 Participants in the study were asked to self-report their height and weight and classify where these factors put them in a weight category.
-Options included very underweight, underweight, about right, overweight, very overweight, obese.
+Options included very underweight, underweight, about right, overweight, very overweight, and obese.

-Only 10 percent of people who were clinically obese put themselves into that category.
+At most, only 10 percent of people who were clinically obese put themselves into that category.

 Do people not know they are overweight or obese?
 Or are they in denial about a problem that feels too overwhelming to tackle?